Blockade Australia: Sydney

 Blockade Australia planned a series of actions and blockades of Sydney June and July 2022.

 Leading up to the planned week of action, the Blockade Australia campsite located at a property in Colo, New South Wales was being monitored by police.
 A group member spotted two camouflaged police officers, unbeknown to the group members, and asked questions as to who they were.
 After lying still for a time, "as if they're playing dead", one of the camouflaged officers was reported to have said "we've been compromised" into a covert radio before running into an unmarked car that was prevented from leaving the campsite.
 A search warrant was then obtained and a raid on the campsite was then initiated.
 At least 10 people were charged in connection with the raid.

 A few days later, at a Blockade Australia campsite in Ebenezer, in another raid, a further two people were arrested in connection with the earlier Colo raid.
 One of those arrested was Koori Ngemba Elder Caroline Kirk.

 From the 28 July 2022 protest, 10 were arrested.
 The majority of those arrested were from other states.

 38 Blockade Australia activists were placed on non-association orders.

 Responses

-Deputy Prime Minister Barnaby Joyce stated about the Port of Newcastle shutdown "If they've got other ways that this nation can earn money right now, then we're all ears... but in the meantime, we've got to make a buck."
+Former Deputy Prime Minister Barnaby Joyce stated about the Port of Newcastle shutdown "If they've got other ways that this nation can earn money right now, then we're all ears... but in the meantime, we've got to make a buck."

 The New South Wales treasurer and energy minister Matt Kean has asked police to "throw the book" at Blockade Australia activists.

 Parliamentary Secretary for the Hunter, Taylor Martin stated "I support the Police in seeking the maximum possible sentence for anybody involved in these idiotic acts".
 Martin also estimated "activists have delayed $60 million in exports and $100,000 in royalties per train."

+Members of the New South Wales Parliament cited the activities of Blockade Australia as a key motivation for increased criminal penalties for protestors under the Roads and Crimes Legislation Amendment Bill 2022.